Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: Methodology

 \section{Methodology}

-In this section, we introduce the methodology for this study, including the benchmark, studied agent and LLMs, the extraction of agent-written tests, and implementation details.
-Our study is guided by three research questions:
+In this section, we introduce the methodology for this study, including the benchmark, the studied agent and LLMs, the extraction of agent-written tests, and implementation details.
+Our study is guided by three research questions: \textbf{RQ1:} What Testing Behaviors Emerge Under a Light Agent Scaffold? \textbf{RQ2:} What Feedback Signals Do Agent-Written Tests Provide? \textbf{RQ3:} How Does Prompting Test Writing Change Observed Outcomes and Costs?